-- i. technical data sheets, photographs and description for all the external ancillary devices,

-- ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply; - q. for beacon models with several variants, a comprehensive description of differences between these variants; and - r. a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F.
+- i. technical data sheets, photographs and description for all the external ancillary devices; - ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply; - q. for beacon models with several variants, a comprehensive description of differences between these variants; - r. a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F; - s. a statement indicating the temperature within the declared operating temperature range, at which the shortest duration of continuous beacon operation is expected and if this is not the minimum operating temperature, a detailed description of this beacon design feature; and - t. a statement and description of any known non-compliances.